How to Overcome a Fear of Flying

 -“Three years ago I had eight flights within fourteen days.
 Such frequency helps a lot.
 I wouldn’t recommend it to anyone, though, but it works just fine.”

 -“So what?
 Now you totally get rid of this sticky feeling?
-Even when turbulence shakes the plane up there?” – he pointed his finger to the ceiling.
+Even when turbulence shakes the plane up there?” – he pointed his index finger toward the ceiling.

 -“Even when it shakes up there I’m not afraid.
 Not a single plane ever falls down because of the turbulence in history.
 So if it actually happens then it takes place during takeoff or while landing” – I replied.